-Are oral ulcers contagious?
+Are mouth ulcers contagious?

 Are oral ulcers the same as herpes blisters?

-The herpes virus of the HHV-1 type causes a cold sore in- or around the mouth.
+The herpes virus of the HHV-1 type causes a cold sore in or around the mouth.
 It starts with a tingling sensation, followed by a blister.
 The blister will eventually pop and a wound will appear – this can be very painful.

 Oral ulcers often have another way of appearing and there is not enough evidence to confirm that the two are connected.

 However, the treatment for both conditions is the same.
 Use bluem® oral gel.

 If you have more questions about this subject, please ask bluem®‘s nutritionist Laura for more information: email@example.com